avaframe/AvaFrame/docs/installation.rst

 This tries to install the AvaFrame core package as well (since AvaFrameConnector version 1.2).
 If it fails, head over to the :ref:`operational:Manual Installation` instructions.

-For more information about the functions in the AvaFrameConnector, see :ref:`connector:AvaFrameConnector (GUI)`
+For more information about the functions in the AvaFrameConnector, see :ref:`connector:QGis AvaFrameConnector`

 Update Avaframe to a new release